Paris Mountain Press

 The bridge was quiet as they studied the picture on the screen.
 Finally, Adams spoke.

 “I'm not sure, Skipper, but I think one of those things used to hide in my closet when I was about five years old.”

 The being was cylindrical in shape and had radial symmetry.
 It had five arms/tentacles/appendages.
 It stood on five more limbs.
 Its most distinguishing feature was a single, large, human-looking blue eye.
 Oh, and its skin was a bright pink color.

 “Uh oh!”
 Farmer said.

 They looked at the left side of the screen at the tableau in space.
 One of the space-suited creatures was drifting away from their ship.
-The other was attached to the ship and appeared to be reaching towards the drifting creature.
+The other was attached to the vessel and appeared to be reaching toward the drifting creature.
 They were just out of reach.